mherna31/ITCS-4231-Game/README.md

 -Misc-

-Used the platforms texture and corridor prefab from MAGIxBOX https://assetstore.unity.com/packages/3d/environments/sci-fi/modular-sci-fi-corridor-142811
+Used the platforms texture and corridor prefab from MAGIXBOX https://assetstore.unity.com/packages/3d/environments/sci-fi/modular-sci-fi-corridor-142811
 Used general texture from Unity Technologies https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351

 Everything else was made by me.